 Why God Allows Suffering Rom 9: 17 CLICK TITLE FOR AUDIO

-In answering this question, we realize that there are many who have suffered a great deal of unexplainable troubles in this life and who, to this day, cannot figure out why they have suffered so.
+We are going to answer the question, Why God allows suffering?
+In answering this question, we realize that there are many who have suffered a great deal of unexplainable troubles in this life.
+To this day, they cannot figure out why they have suffered so.
 Our attempt to answer this question is in no way intended to minimize the trouble you have endured.
 Nor is it to accuse you of some great wrongdoing in order to hurt you even more.

-Our answer is simply an accumulation of Bible verses that answer this question and which can be checked out by reading the passages quoted.
+Our answer is simply an accumulation of Bible verses that answer this question.
+You can check these verses out by reading the passages quoted.
 These passages will explain most of the trouble but not all.
 We also realize that the devil is real and that he is responsible for some of this stuff, too.
 However, we are not dealing with him in this answer.

 God allows suffering for numerous reasons.
 Here are some of the reasons: